Vabble/VABDAO/README.md

 ## Audit Service
 - Vabble audit service will submit periodically the audit actions to DAO contract.
 - DAO contract has ability as follows:
-  1) Ability to add definition for films
+  1) Ability to add the price of VAB when the video was rented.
-      - Each studio will be able to define the addresses based on % (this can be individuals who the studio agrees to pay a certain % of VAB recieved by the viewers) and NFT address to those who get a % of revenue.
   2) Ability to approve actions
       - Move VAB to appropriate accounts and approve actions
   3) Vote by VAB Stakers